ruslanmv/VRSecretary/engine-plugins/unreal/VRSecretary/README.md

 # VRSecretary Unreal Plugin

-The **VRSecretary** Unreal plugin connects your UE5 project to AI backends (Ollama / watsonx via a FastAPI gateway, or directly to Ollama).
+The **VRSecretary** Unreal plugin connects your UE5 project to AI backends (Ollama / watsonx via a FastAPI gateway, or directly to an OpenAI-style Ollama endpoint, plus fully local llama.cpp via the **Llama-Unreal** plugin).

 It exposes a single Blueprint-friendly component you can drop onto any Actor and start sending/receiving AI messages.

 This README covers only the Unreal plugin located at: